Winking Rosebud Resort wedding, Portland, Ontario – So far away, yet so close

 Luckily I had Quinn, a polite and modest young man who I can rely on.
 How often do you see a groom picking up the trash in the middle of a photo shoot?
 I recognize a gentleman when I see one.
 Whenever I get the chance to isolate our newlyweds from the rest of the world, the chemistry changes.
 I can assure you that Kc will keep smiling as long as she has Quinn by her side.

 My mission came to an end at the docks where both Kc and Quinn exchanged their vows, privately.
 They hate people, remember?
 Not even I was allowed to eavesdrop their conversation.
 Such serene moments always seem too short, in particular with the presence of Rex who shall be their witness.
 Don’t bother asking Rex about the vows though, as this dog rarely barks.

-Tags: Winking Rosebud Resort, Portland, Ontario, Ottawa wedding photographer.
+Tags: Winking Rosebud Resort (5000 Sherwood Rd, Portland, ON K0G 1V0), Ottawa wedding photographer.